z9yaya/PTR/README.md

 # PTR - A payroll, time and resource management system

-A fluid web based business management system built using PHP, jQuery and Oracle RDBMS created for the final year unit of the bachelor of Information Technology
+A responsive web based business management system built using PHP, jQuery and Oracle RDBMS created for the final year unit of the bachelor of Information Technology

 ## Screenshots